galasa-dev/helm/README.md

 ```

 If the external hostname you provided was `example.com`,  the bootstrap URL will be `http://example.com:30960/boostrap`.
 You will enter this into the Eclipse plugin preferences, or the galasactl command.

+### Upgrading the Galasa Ecosystem chart

+If you want to upgrade the Galasa Ecosystem to increase the Galasa version, for example, then you can use the following command:-

+     helm upgrade --reuse-values --set galasaVersion=0.24.0 --wait

+**Warning**: If you have made changes to the configmaps that this helm chart manages, those changes will be lost and will have to be reapplied manually.